BreathOfTheDragon/PyJul/INaturalist-Alpha-0.1/ReadME.md

 # INaturalist and its API

-So INaturalist is this website that facilitates the uploading of pictures of different species of animals.
+So INaturalist is this website that allows us to upload and download pictures of different species of animals.
 See: `https://www.inaturalist.org/observations`

 This website also has an API, and apparently the API has 2 versions, V1 and V2.
 I used the V1 in here.